Castell’Arquato lies in the northwest corner of Emilia-Romagna. A very interesting corner it is.

 Architectural elements impose themselves on the images.
 No problem.

-There is even a fresco panel here the Google will not allow me to show you!
+There is even a fresco panel here that Google will not allow me to show you!
 Yes, it’s true, above the doorway is a depiction of Saint Agatha being tortured, an act whose depiction evidently exceeded the tolerance of the Google algorithm.
 You know, Agatha was the woman who spurned the attentions of one Quintianus, who was a dude with “high diplomatic ranking” who eventually had her imprisoned – in a brothel, where her faith never wavered.
 Quintianus decided to play hardball.
 According to Catholic Online:

 He had her stretched on a rack to be torn with iron hooks, burned with torches, and whipped.
 Noticing Agatha was enduring all the torture with a sense of cheer, he commanded she be subjected to a worse form of torture—this evil man ordered that her breasts be cut off.